Creating attractive living spaces

 The digital transformation (DX) of the Haseko Group

-The Haseko Group has undertaken digital transformation (DX) so as to achieve more than ever before as a “corporate group for housing to create great living.”
+As a leading company in “housing” and “living,” the Haseko Group will take on the challenge of digital transformation (DX) with a view to achieving sustainable growth.
 We will leverage our collective capabilities as a group to create new value in housing and living, through initiatives to realize safer, more secure, and more comfortable homes, improving productivity in the design and construction of housing complexes using the newest technology and enhancing residents’ quality of life.

 We have published the HASEKO DX Report (2024 edition) which summarizes the Haseko Group’s DX strategy and specific initiatives.